TUDSSL/condenar/Software/README.md

 ## Game Boy Color (GBC) Settings

-- **Use crank as A-B input:** Allows using the crank as an A/B button input (One cranking direction pulses the A button and the other one the B button) for GBC games (default: false).
+- **Use crank as A-B input:** Allows using the crank as an A/B button input (One cranking direction pulses the A button and the other one, the B button) for GBC games (default: false).
 - **Slow down time when cranking:** Slows down the game time while cranking (default: true).

 ## Experiments Settings